 - Invest in vitamins and protective equipment.

 Business is booming now that you’re back, and it means more people are coming in every day.
 Thus, you need to invest in protective equipment for your employees for everyone’s safety.
 You can order face masks and face shields in bulk, which they can use every day.
 It’s also a must that you install a plexiglass sneeze guard, especially in stations where people would need to face one another, such as the cashier counters.
 If they handle food, make sure they wear gloves too.
+Even businesses that are not in the food industry, such as manufacturing and cleaning services, should also use protective hand gloves to guard themselves and the people around them.
+In general, if your workers need to interact with people from time to time, it is strongly recommended for them to wear protective equipment at all times at work.

 - Disinfect daily.